Stancoo/contrastive_loss/README.md

 ## Current repo

 Here the aim is to demonstrate the advantage of the contrastive loss account on a particular example.
-Here we will use the version of so-called <a href="https://link.springer.com/article/10.1007/s10489-022-03613-1">Spatio-Temporal AE</a>
+Here we will use the version of the so-called <a href="https://link.springer.com/article/10.1007/s10489-022-03613-1">Spatio-Temporal AE</a> translated into Pytorch.